jmarshrossney/pylsmc/README.md

 *py-lsmc* was created by myself (Joe Marsh Rossney) during my final-year undergraduate research project at Warwick University.
 It uses energy calculation routines written by Dr David Quigley.
-With massive thanks to Hayden Miller and David Quigley for many brilliant discussions which were instrumental in the construction of *py-lsmc*.
+With massive thanks to Hayden Miller and David Quigley for many brilliant discussions which were instrumental in the making of *py-lsmc*.

 ## References